 The following table shows off the 12 tribes as given in Revelation 7, then lists the matched months, matched holidays and the matched hours of the day.
 It is this grid that will attract our attention through the rest of this section of the website.

 In the following table the month names given are listed by both month number and by tribe name.
 The intent is to imply a full set of month names from within this same grid.
-Our Printed Calendars use this convention.
-As will be developed, this does appear to be the Bible's author's intended map, it is well worth memorizing.
+Our calendar app uses this convention.
+It is well worth memorizing.

 |Naphtali||5 Naphtali||Undated: First Fruits||6|